 - 1. If you haven't already done so, upgrade your cluster to the latest version of CDH and Cloudera Manager.
 Refer the Cloudera Manager Administration Guide for instructions. - 2.
-Disable the existing Sentry policy file for any Hive or Impala services on the cluster.
+Disable the existing Sentry policy file for any Hive, Impala, or Solr services on the cluster.
 To do this: - a.
-Go to the Hive or Impala service. - b.
+Go to the Hive, Impala, or Solr service. - b.
 Click the Configuration tab. - c.
 Select Scope > Service Name (Service-Wide). - d.
 Select Category > Policy File Based Sentry. - e.
-Deselect Enable Sentry Authorization using Policy Files.
-Cloudera Manager will throw a validation error if you attempt to configure the Sentry service while this property is checked. - f.
-Repeat for any remaining Hive or Impala services. - 3.
+Clear Enable Sentry Authorization using Policy Files.
+Cloudera Manager throws a validation error if you attempt to configure the Sentry service while this property is checked. - f.
+Repeat for any remaining Hive, Impala, or Solr services. - 3.
 Add the new Sentry service to your cluster.
-For instructions, see Adding the Sentry Service on page 366. - 4.
-To begin using the Sentry service, see Enabling the Sentry Service Using Cloudera Manager on page 369 and Configuring Impala as a Client for the Sentry Service on page 377. - 5.
-Use the command-line interface Beeline to issue grants to the Sentry service to match the contents of your old policy file(s).
-For more details on the Sentry service and examples on using Grant/Revoke statements to match your policy file, see Hive SQL Syntax for Use with Sentry on page 380.
+For instructions, see Adding the Sentry Service on page 389. - 4.
+To begin using the Sentry service, see Enabling the Sentry Service Using Cloudera Manager on page 393 and Configuring Impala as a Client for the Sentry Service on page 400. - 5.
+(Optional) Use command line tools to migrate existing policy file grants. - If you want to migrate existing Sentry configurations for Solr, use the solrctl sentry --convert-policy-file command, described in solrctl Reference.

+- For Hive and Impala, use the command-line interface Beeline to issue grants to the Sentry service to match the contents of your old policy file(s).
+For more details on the Sentry service and examples on using Grant/Revoke statements to match your policy file, see Hive SQL Syntax for Use with Sentry on page 406. - 6.
+Restart the affected services as described in Restarting Services and Instances after Configuration Changes to apply the changes.